Volume vs Weight Batching

 By: Kelly Buck

 Engineers design many different types of batching systems but the first question they ask is whether to use weight batching or volume based batching.
-Each system has advantages and disadvantages to each
+Each system has advantages and disadvantages.

 Volume Based Batching – When we look at a system that is built using a volume based solution, we usually see flow meters attached inside of the feed or exit piping of the system.
 These operate by measuring how fast or slow the liquid product is moving through the piping of the system.
 These are tied to an indicator of some sort to measure how much of the ingredient has flowed into the tank.
 These solutions are often times less accurate due to a number of different factors.
 For starters, flow meter readings vary based on the physical properties of the ingredient.
 Viscosity, pressure, temperature, and consistency all have an effect on the flow meter reading.
 There is also inaccuracies due to the consistency changes of the flow.

 Often times the flow of the product is not measure correctly when the system is ramping up or down.
 Spill loss is also a consideration with flow meters, due to where they often sit inside of the piping of a system.
 Flow meters are also more difficult to maintain, due to their location inside of a production system.
 However, flow meters do have less of an upfront cost when installing into a system.
 They also require basically no operator interfacing, which means that there is no training needed on the part of your operators.